 China's explosive post-1993 oil import growth surprised analysts and officials.
-Indeed, Beijing disbanded its Energy Ministry in 1993 because the leadership expected China to remain energy self-sufficient.6 By 2003 the combination of the Iraq War, exploding domestic oil demand, and a leadership increasingly wary of reliance on the U.S.-led international economic system made oil security a central concern in China's energy debate.
+Indeed, Beijing disbanded its Energy Ministry in 1993 because the leadership expected China to remain energy self-sufficient.3 By 2003, the combination of the Iraq War, exploding domestic oil demand, and a leadership increasingly wary of reliance on the U.S.-led international economic system made oil security a central concern in China's energy debate.

-Under President Hu Jintao China is taking multiple steps to secure its oil supply.
-It is continuing to support the "go out" policy in which Chinese national oil companies aggressively seek overseas oil fields.
-Beijing is encouraging state oil companies to build joint venture refineries in China that will be fed with earmarked oil supplies from Saudi Arabia and Kuwait, thus providing guaranteed crude streams because oil exporters would not likely cut off oil to their own refineries.
-China is simultaneously enhancing downstream security by building a strategic petroleum reserve, expanding its internal and external pipeline networks, and boosting its refining capacity and ability to handle a wider range of crude oil grades.
+Under President Hu Jintao, China is taking multiple steps to secure its oil supply.
+It is continuing to support the "go abroad" policy, in which Chinese national oil companies aggressively seek overseas oil fields.
+Beijing is also encouraging state oil companies to build joint venture refineries in China that will be fed with earmarked oil supplies from Saudi Arabia and Kuwait, thus providing guaranteed crude streams because oil exporters would not likely cut off oil to their own refineries.
+China is also enhancing "downstream" security by building a strategic petroleum reserve (SPR), expanding its internal and external pipeline networks, and boosting its refining capacity and ability to handle a wider range of crude oil grades.

-Chinese shipping companies and shipyards are constructing a tanker fleet capable of hauling a substantial portion of Chinese oil imports.
-While efforts to ensure upstream security by defending overseas oil fields are precluded by China's inability to project power overseas, a larger tanker fleet will help to develop what China-like many nations-regards as a critical, strategic industry and may help enhance the security of seaborne oil imports.
+Chinese shipping companies and shippards are constructing a tanker fleet capable of hauling a substantial portion of Chinese oil imports.
+While efforts to ensure "upstream" security by defending oil fields overseas are precluded by China's inability to project power overseas, a larger tanker fleet